 Welcome to consider.ly! 🎉

-In this article, we will teach you the fastest way how to start using consider.ly and how to use the key features.
-It covers no more than the fundamentals – for a guided deep dive we recommend scheduling a personal demo with Nicolas.
+No more than the fundamentals are covered – for a guided deep dive we recommend scheduling a personal demo with Jonas.
 Also, we invite you to start a free 30-day trial and try out the features yourself.

 - the core concepts of consider.ly,